 I got into Hirthals with some time to spare before I had to board the ferry to Larvik Norway.
-The town of Hirtshals was developed around the artificial harbor which was constructed between 1919 and 1931.
-In 1966, the harbor was expanded and became one of the largest fishing ports in Denmark.
+The town of Hirtshals was developed around the artificial harbour constructed between 1919 and 1931.
+In 1966, the harbour was expanded and became one of the largest fishing ports in Denmark.

 Hirtshals has several ferry destinations to Norway, as well as you can take a ferry to the Faroe Islands and Iceland.

 I was thinking there must be a fishing shop near the harbour where I could pick up some freshly smoked fish dishes.
 I was in luck, I found a fish shop and they had all the smoke fish choices I wanted to buy.

 When I had purchased all the different smoked fish, I went to the ferry terminal to check in.
 As a cyclist you will check in as you would be in a car, I had to stand in line waiting for my turn.
 After checking in, I went to the spot where I was asked to stay at tills it was time to start loading the ferry.
 I walked around and I came across a truck that has a Johhny Cash motive on it.